majdsuliman2005/MindScape-AI/docs/introduction.md

+# Task Management System

-Introduction
+## Introduction
-Problem Statement

-Many people struggle with organizing their daily tasks, which leads to missed deadlines and low productivity.
-There is a need for a simple and effective system to help users manage their tasks efficiently.
+Many people struggle with organizing their daily tasks, which leads to decreased productivity and missed deadlines.
+There is a clear need for a simple and effective system to manage tasks efficiently.

-Project Objectives
+## Project Objectives
+* Organize daily tasks with ease.

-    Help users organize their daily tasks بسهولة Improve productivity and time management
+* Improve productivity and time management.
-    Provide a simple and user-friendly interface
+* Provide a simple and user-friendly interface.
-    Allow users to track completed and pending tasks Enable users to update and delete tasks easily
+* Track completed and pending tasks.
+* Update and delete tasks easily.

-Scope
+## Scope

-This project will include:
+### In-Scope

-    User registration and login
+* User registration and login.
-    Adding, editing, deleting tasks
+* Adding, editing, and deleting tasks.
-    Marking tasks as completed
+* Marking tasks as completed.

-Out of scope:
+### Out of Scope

-    Notifications (optional later)
-    Mobile app (only web for now)
+* Push notifications (may be added later).
+* Mobile application (Web-only currently).

-Assumptions & Constraints
+## Assumptions and Constraints

-    The project will be developed by four students Limited time (semester duration)
+* **Development Team:** Developed by four students.
+* **Timeline:** Limited implementation period (one academic semester).
-    Using ASP.NET Core MVC and SQL Server
+* **Technology Stack:** ASP.NET Core MVC and SQL Server.